-Murnen et al. concerning polyelectrolytes state: "Salt ions screen the long-range electrostatic repulsion between ionized groups on the polymer backbone, reducing chain swelling and bending rigidity.
-Presence of salt can also shift the ionization equilibrium reducing the charge density along the polymer backbone and altering the chain conformation."
-Persistence length of polyelectrolytes with precisely located charges H. K. Murnen, A. M. Rosales, A. V. Dobrynin, R. N. Zuckermann and R. A. Segalman Soft Matter, 2013, 9, 90-98
+Salt ions screen the long-range electrostatic repulsion between ionized groups on the polymer backbone, reducing chain swelling and bending rigidity.
+Presence of salt can also shift the ionization equilibrium reducing the charge density along the polymer backbone and altering the chain conformation.

+[1] Persistence length of polyelectrolytes with precisely located charges H. K. Murnen, A. M. Rosales, A. V. Dobrynin, R. N. Zuckermann and R. A. Segalman Soft Matter, 2013, 9, 90-98

-- a) What is meant by screening and how can it impact chain rigidity? - b) Consider the second part of the statement which we did not consider in class.
+- a) What is meant by Debye charge screening and how can it impact chain rigidity? - b) Consider the second part of the statement which we did not consider in class.
 Ions are at equilibrium between the bound and free counter ion and this equilibrium could be shifted by counterion concentration following Le Chätelier's Principle.
 Do you agree that this would change the "charge density" and charge distribution on the chain, i.e. "a"?
 How would the effect of a reduction in charge strength associated with a shift of the ionization equilibrium differ from Debye screening?
-Could the two effects be experimentally distinguished? - c) Murnen et al. made two types of polymer one had counter ion concentration dependent ionization on every monomer the second had this dependence on every other monomer with the remaining monomers ionic but not sensitive to counter ion concentration.
+Could the two effects be experimentally distinguished? - c) Murnen et al. made two types of polymer, one had counter ion concentration dependent ionization on every monomer the second had this dependence on every other monomer with the remaining monomers ionic but not sensitive to counter ion concentration.
 So he could tune the "spacing" of the charge groups with pH.
 Is he really tuning spacing in this experiment?
-How is the monomer length related to the Kuhn length?
+How is the charge spacing related to the Kuhn length?
 How is this related to the persistence length?
 If the charges are separated by one or two monomers what is the impact on persistence? - d) Murnen et al. showed their neutron scattering data (right below) using a Kratky plot of Iq^2 versus q where the q^2 term accounts for chain scaling.
-Is that appropriate here?
-(Their samples are dilute polymer solutions in D_2O .)
+The equation for scattering from a fractal is $I(q) \sim q^{-df}$, so $I(q)q^{df} \sim Constant$.
+Is the Kratky plot appropriate for this experiment where the chains are dilute in a good solvent?
+(Comment on the quality of the data and the plot in general.)

-Fig. 3 The persistence lengths for Ac-p(Nce) ${36}$ (open green squares) and Ac-p(NmeNce) ${18}$ (closed blue squares).
-The red dashed line is the best fit line using the expression $L_p=f+g[{\rm NaOH}]^{-0.5}$.
+Fig. 3 The persistence lengths for Ac- $p(Nce){36}$ (open green squares) and Ac- $p(NmeNce){18}$ (dosed blue squares).
+The red dashed line is the best fit line using the expression $L_p = f + g[NaOH]^{-0.5}$.

 Muren uses $l_p = f + g$ [NaOH]^{-0.5} to fit his results shown as the dashed line in the left plot. f = -1.6 and g = 2.1.
 Explain the origin of the -1/2 power of concentration.
-Is it a problem that f is negative?
+Is it a problem that fis negative?
 An improved fit is found using $l_p = f' + g' (\alpha c_p + [NaOH])^{-0.5}$ where c_p is the polymer concentration and α is the extent of ionization.
 Explain the reasoning for this modification.
+What is the most interesting feature of Muren's figure 3 (which he ignores)?

-Answers: Quiz 4 Polymer Physics February 15, 2019
+Answers: Quiz 5 Polymer Physics February 14, 2020